 A Citi Costco card pays 4% cash back on gas for the first $7,000 spent, 3% cash back at restaurants and on travel, 2% on purchases from Costco, and 1% back on all other purchases.

-The PenFed Platinum card pays 5% cash back on all gas purchases, 1% on all other purchases with no spending cap.
-It has no annual fee and pays a bonus when you sign up.
+The PenFed Platinum card pays 2% cash back on all gas purchases for Advantages members, 1.5% on all purchases made with the card.
+It has no annual fee and pays a bonus when you sign up and spend $1500 in the first 90 days.

 For Unlimited Retailer-Specific Discounts

 Special financing on purchases over $150 is available.
-Prime membership costs nearly $100 bucks a year and includes two-day shipping and media streaming service.
+Prime membership costs nearly $100 bucks a year and includes two-day shipping and a media streaming service.

 The Target Redcard gives you a 5% discount when you make your purchase; there are some exclusions in the fine print.
 There is no annual fee for this card.
 It does have a higher than average interest rate if you carry a balance.